Memoir Prize for Books Honorable Mention and “2025 Top Notable Indies” from Shelf Unbound.

 “Sjaastad’s compelling memoir will break your heart, then fill it full of her generosity of spirit.” —Kate St. Vincent Vogl, author of Lost & Found: A Memoir of Mothers

-Her life story has inspired more than just a book—it has fueled her advocacy.
-Liz spent seven years on the board of Touchstone Mental Health and continues to share her voice to build awareness of schizophrenia to help end the stigma that prevents understanding, research, and important changes for those suffering.
+As a mental health advocate, Liz spent seven years on the board of Touchstone Mental Health.
+She continues to build awareness of schizophrenia to help end the stigma that prevents understanding, research, and important changes for those suffering.

 "Liz Fiedorow Sjaastad bares her soul in this beautifully written book, recounting the trauma of being raised by a mother with untreated schizophrenia and an alcoholic father.
 Even as a helpless nine-year-old, she knows that taboos around schizophrenia eclipse alcoholism, and she fears becoming her mother who converses with the refrigerator.
 While her father surrenders to alcoholism after his greatest love morphs into his greatest misery, Sjaastad and her siblings experience their own demons.
 As successful adults, Sjaastad and her sister again feel helpless as they seek assistance for ailing parents from a health care system that refuses to acknowledge anosognosia, a lack of understanding of one's illness.
 How they cope is a lesson for us all.
 I strongly recommend this book." — Mindy Greiling, former state legislator and author of Fix What You Can